ACL Tears Treatment in Glendale, CA

 - L = Ligament

 The anterior cruciate ligament sits front and center in the knee.
-It is one of four main ligaments that connect the thigh bone (femur) to the shin bone (tibia).
+It is one of four main ligaments that connects the thigh bone (femur) to the shin bone (tibia).
 It is the primary restraint against the tibia sliding too far forward relative to the femur.
 It is also important for rotational stability.
 This means it stabilizes the knee when you pivot and twist, run and jump, or change directions.

 If you injure your ACL, you may feel or hear a pop in the knee and experience immediate swelling.
 Immediate pain on the outside, or lateral, aspect of the knee is common.

+Meniscal tears (50-75%) are common.
 The menisci are the cartilage pads or “shock absorbers” in the knee.
 Lateral meniscal tears are more common than medial tears acutely.
 Medial tears occur more often in the chronic ACL-deficient knee.

 - Ice, anti-inflammatories to reduce swelling.